Mingkai Deng

 I completed my MS at CMU's Machine Learning Department.
 Before that, I worked as a data scientist in industry following an internship at Baidu Research, where I was advised by Prof. Hui Xiong.
 I earned my undergraduate degree from Columbia University, with a double major in Mathematics-Statistics and Computer Science.

-CV / LinkedIn / Twitter / GitHub
+CV (very outdated) / LinkedIn / Twitter / GitHub

 profile photo